openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 The only value of type ``undefined`` is represented by the keyword ``undefined`` (see :ref:`Undefined Literal`).

-Using type `undefined`` as type annotation is not recommended, except in nullish types (see :ref:`Nullish Types`).
+Using type ``undefined`` as type annotation is not recommended, except in nullish types (see :ref:`Nullish Types`).

-Type ``undefined`` can be used as the type argument that instantiates a generic type if specific value of the type argument is irrelevant.
+Type ``undefined`` can be used as type argument to instantiate a generic type if the specific value of the type argument is irrelevant.

 .. code-block-meta: